-We recommend only purchasing food at fully licensed and inspected food vendors while in the convention areas.
+We recommend only purchasing food at fully licensed and pre-approved food vendors while in the convention areas.

-Some panels and events may have age restrictions (over the age of 18 at the time of the convention).
+Some panels and events may be restricted to attendees age 18 or older at the time of the convention.
 To gain entry to these panels and events, please have valid photo identification that clearly states the date of birth.
-You will be asked for your identification at entry to these panels and events
+You will be asked for your identification prior to entry.

 Attendees will not be allowed into an event room until the scheduled time of the event.